 - International Relations

 - Investment Brokerage*

 - Tourism and Hotel Management

-The career paths that contain an asterisk symbol (*) signifies that this career would require the completion of the Social Science math competences, which are: Calculus I, Calcuslus II and Linear Algebra.
+The career paths that contain an asterisk symbol (*) signifies that this university program would require the completion of the Social Science math competencies, which are: Calculus I, Calculus II, and Linear Algebra.